lowkeyluke/BlackjackAI/README.md

 # BlackjackAI
-Neural network that predicts how to win blackjack by:

--Gathering data while you play

--Retraining itself using this data in order to strengthen its predictions.
+Basic, 4-layer FCN implemented 'from scratch' (no dedicated NN library; only numpy) in order to demonstrate understanding of basic, fundamental concepts on NNs.
+Toy problem: Blackjack

+-'Online Training'; re-trains on new observations/data during 'live play'

 #
-Files needed: blackjack.py, layer4.py
+Files needed:

-(All other files are more or less test files.)
-#
-blackjack.py contains all classes/objects (deck, card, player, dealer, etc.),
+- blackjack.py : contains all classes/objects (deck, card, player, dealer, etc.) & their respective methods

-and their respective methods.
-#
-layer4.py is the driver file that runs the GUI and the game.
+- layer4.py : 'driver' file that runs the game & provides a GUI

-Printed on the command-line:

--The neural net's training.

--The neural net's prediction to hit or stand [0-1].

-The value is a measurement of the neural net's confidence to hit (draw a card).
+(All other files are more or less test files)

+Summary of command-line output:
+-training info
+-NN's output of whether to 'hit' or 'stand' [0-1]
+  - the value can be thought of as the NN's 'confidence' to hit, with 0.5 being the decision boundary between standing or hitting
-0 = 100% confidence to stand.
-0% confidence to hit.

-.5 = 50% confidence to stand.
-50% confidence to hit.

-1 = 0% confidence to stand.
-100% confidence to hit.
+(e.g. 0 = 100% confidence in standing, 0% confidence to hit.
+0.5 = idfk?!
+1 = 0% confidence to stand, 100% confidence in hitting)